labioinfoufsc/EpiBuilder/README.md

 ## What is EpiBuilder?

-**EpiBuilder** is scientific software for assembling, searching, and classifying linear B-cell epitopes, especially for vaccine research using proteome-wide approaches.
+**EpiBuilder** is a scientific software for assembling, searching, and classifying linear B-cell epitopes, especially for vaccine research using proteome-wide approaches.

 It runs as a self-contained web application inside a single Docker container (monolith), which includes: